 Course Credits: Earn up to 15 AMA PRA Category 1 Credits™ and AAFP Prescribed Credits.

-Contraceptive, Women’s Health, and Vasectomy Procedures is a two-day course.
+Contraceptive and Women’s Health Procedures is a two-day course.

 This CME course includes a didactic review of underlying disease processes, patient selection, management of complications and hands-on practice of contraception, endometrial biopsy, no-scalpel/no-needle vasectomy and office treatment of hemorrhoids.
 NPI provides the necessary equipment and anatomic models with the goal of preparing the learner to perform these techniques in their own practice at the completion of the course.
 The course is designed in such a way that the material is easily learned in the classroom setting, with topics selected specifically for the primary care setting.